TryGhost/Ghost/CONTRIBUTING.md

 Sounds like you don't have our default theme - Casper, your content/themes/casper folder is probably empty.
 When cloning from GitHub be sure to use SSH and to run `git submodule update --init`.

-### I get "Syntax error: File to import not found or unreadable: bourbon/_bourbon."

-Sounds like you don't have the Ruby gem "bourbon" installed.
-Make sure you have Ruby, and then run `gem install bourbon`, and `grunt init`.

 ### Ghost doesn't do anything - I get a blank screen